onomyprotocol/validator/testnet/onex-mainnet-1/README.md

 ### 6. Wait for genesis and run

-At the genesis time, validators can start the cosumer chain by running
+At the genesis time, validators can start the consumer chain by running
 ```bash
 onexd start
 ```